sugi-juku/get-tension/README.md

                 Argument = B_{MainTension}-{CrossTension}_{MainString}
             ```

-    - Get racket tension
+    - Get racket tension from wavfile

-        {wavfilename} is filename with a relative path from get_tension.py.
+        {wavfilename} is filename with a relative path from get_tension_from_wav.py.

         ```bash
-        python get_tension.py {wavfilename}
+        python get_tension_from_wav.py {wavfilename}
         ```

     - Show training data

         ```bash
         python plt_data.py
+        ```

+    - Show tension change

+        You can see tension change from wavfile in target directory.

+        For example

+        ```bash
+        python plt_tension_change.py tmp/sample
         ```

 ## Author